 So Now You Work From Home…

 Working from home can be great!
 You can have flexible hours, live in your Lululemons, and go a few too many days styling your hair with only dry shampoo.
 It may sound like the dream, but it could be very easy to get distracted or become unmotivated or uninspired in an atypical office space, potentially a few doors down from your laundry room.
 How do you remedy this you ask?
+How do you set professional goals?
 You’re in luck!
 I am going to give you some tips to personalize your desk space for optimal inspiration and productivity while truly representing the brand you’ve worked so hard to build.

 1. Create a moodboard